Bringing It All Back Home

-Bringing It All Back Home (known as Subterranean Homesick Blues in some European countries; sometimes also spelled Bringin' It All Back Home) is the fifth studio album by American singer-songwriter Bob Dylan.
-It was released in April 1965, by Columbia Records.
+Bringing It All Back Home is the fifth studio album by the American singer-songwriter Bob Dylan, released in April 1965 by Columbia Records.
+Dylan's first album to incorporate electric instrumentation, it was so different from his earlier work that it caused controversy and divided the contemporary folk scene.

-The first half of the album features electric songs, followed by mainly acoustic songs in the second half.
-The album abandons the protest music of Dylan's previous records in favor of more surreal, complex lyrics.
-On side one of the original LP, Dylan is backed by an electric rock and roll band—a move that further alienated him from some of his former peers in the folk music community.
+On the first half of the album—the songs on side one of the original LP—Dylan is backed by an electric rock and roll band.
+The second half features mainly acoustic songs.
+The album abandons the protest music of Dylan's previous records for more surreal, complex lyrics.

-The album reached No. 6 on Billboard's Pop Albums chart, the first of Dylan's LPs to break into the US top 10.
-It also topped the UK charts later that spring.
+The album reached No. 6 on Billboard's Pop Albums chart, the first of Dylan's LPs to break into the US Top 10.
+It topped the UK charts later that spring.
 The first track, "Subterranean Homesick Blues", became Dylan's first single to chart in the US, peaking at No. 39.
 Bringing It All Back Home has been described as one of the greatest albums of all time by multiple publications.
+In 2003, it was ranked number 31 on Rolling Stones list of the "500 Greatest Albums of All Time"; it was ranked number 181 in the 2020 edition.